BarathArivazhagan/cucumber-spring-integration/README.md

 # cucumber-spring-integration
- ### Spring boot application integrated with cucumber test cases
+ #### spring boot application integrated with cucumber test cases

 This sample demonstrates writing the cucumber test cases to test the spring boot application using BDD style.

-### Branch Matrix
+#### Branch Matrix

-choose the branch before proceeding to further sections.
+Choose the branch before proceeding to further sections.

 <table>